Eli Babalj

-Eli Babalj (born 21 February 1992) is an Australian footballer who plays as a striker.
+Eli Babalj (born 21 February 1992) is a footballer who plays as a striker.
+Born in Sarajevo, he has represented Australia at international level.
 Alongside Robert Cornthwaite and Sasa Ognenovski, Babalj, at 1.95 m is the joint third tallest player to have represented the Australia national association football team, behind Zeljko Kalac (2.02 m) and Harry Souttar (1.98 m).

 Club career

 Born in Sarajevo, SFR Yugoslavia, Babalj has spent the majority of his life in Australia and started off playing with Perth SC.
 In 2008, he was signed by Perth Glory for their Youth League team.
 However, he was signed by the AIS for the 2009–10 season in which the AIS came last, however Babalj managed to find the net 9 times.

 Melbourne Heart

 On 26 December it was announced that A-League expansion club Melbourne Heart had signed the then 17-year-old for their inaugural A-League 2010–11 season.
 He made his debut for the club in a friendly against Geelong All Stars XI and also scored his first goal in that match.
 He also took part in the friendly against Everton FC in which Heart lost 2–0.
 He made his debut for Melbourne Heart in the opening round of the 2010–11 A-League season against Central Coast Mariners at AAMI Park.
 During May 2012 it was announced that Serbian side Red Star Belgrade was scouting him.